reynolds-adam/reynolds-adam.github.io/_posts/2019-07-25-dsprograms.md

 ---
 date: 2019-07-30T12:00:00-01:00
-title: "How to Choose a Graduate Program in Data Science"
+title: "6 Things to Consider When Choosing a Graduate Program in Data Science"
 exerpt: "It's no secret that data science is a popular career right now.
 Harvard Business review declared it the Sexiest Job of the 21st Century"
 description: "6 Things to Consider"
 category: Education